Xerneas147/jekyll-now/_posts/2016-09-21-lesson-blog-2.md

     <td>How did I learn?
 What strategies were effective? </td>
   </tr>
   <tr>
     <td>I found that searching things that I didn't know on the infinite bank of knowledge also known as the world wide web was very helpful.
 I found that w3schools was a useful website for finding helpful information about css.
-I also used my previous knowledge from year 6 when i made a website in html and css ,at the time i was so proud but looking back on it i looked like a 3 year old made it,.</td>
+I also used my previous knowledge from year 6 when I made a website in html and css ,at the time I was so proud but looking back on it I looked like a 3 year old made it,.</td>
   </tr>
   <tr>
     <td>What limited my learning?
 Which habits do I need to work on? </td>